 Eco Energy Savings

-NHS Shetland, Heatsave Shetland and Nordri Ltd want staff to benefit from a sustainable and greener home that offers comfort and long-term energy savings.
+NHS Shetland in conjunction with Heatsave Shetland would like to offer staff the availability to benefit from a sustainable and greener home that offers comfort and long-term energy savings.
 Our Eco Energy staff salary sacrifice arrangement is an agreement to reduce your monthly salary should you wish to install a more Eco efficient heating system.

 Who will benefit from the Eco Energy scheme?

-• Staff who have electric heating can install solar and /or upgrade to an Air-to-Air heat pump.
+• Staff who have electric heating can upgrade to an Air-to-Air heat pump.

-• Staff who live in a new build (2006 onwards) can install solar and / or upgrade to an Air to water Heat pump.
+• Staff who live in a new build (2006 onwards) can upgrade to an Air to water Heat pump.

 Heat-Pumps